Hitch a ride on my first-time RV adventure amid a record-breaking year for recreation. Continue reading RV Rookies

 On a bright September day, under a completely blue sky, excited chatter from a group of women floated across the lawn at Renfrew Museum and Park.
 It was still summer, but the golden hues of fall, including neighboring cornfields, infused the green agricultural landscape.
 Continue reading Hidden Gem

 Imagine a fall wedding in the woods, a casual reception in a barn.
-There’s hot apple cider, pull pork, pies, popcorn, and just a good time “hanging out” with close friends and family.
+There’s hot apple cider, pulled pork, pies, popcorn, and just a good time “hanging out” with close friends and family.

 It sounds in many ways like a picturesque storybook wedding.
 And, it was.